mpjan/paceml/README.md

 3. **Intervals and Repetitions**:
   - After zones, intervals should be parsed.
   - Intervals and repetitions should be parsed in the order they appear in the document.
-  - Each interval must reference an existing zone and include a valid duration or distance.
+  - Each interval must reference an existing zone and include a valid amount.
   - All referenced zones should be defined.
 If a zone is missing, raise an error.
   - Verify that interval units are consistent with the zone definitions.
   - The intervals within repetition blocks should be processed recursively.